Decryptu/DecryptGPT/README.md

 ## Contributing

-Contributions to EdgarGPT are welcome!
+Contributions to DecryptGPT are welcome!
 Feel free to submit pull requests, create issues, or suggest new features.

 ## License